jakeh12/431-dirtycow/security_topic_paper.md

 ```bash
 $ ./rootkit
 ```
 The program runs infinite loops and never finishes, therefore you have to kill it after a couple of seconds.
-I found three seconds to be sufficient to perfrom a dirty copy-on-write.
+I found three seconds to be sufficient to perform a dirty copy-on-write.
 Press `Ctrl+C` to terminate the program.
 Now you need to logout and login.
 You should be in a root shell now.
 Make sure to run

 ```bash
 echo 0 > /proc/sys/vm/dirty_writeback_centisecs
 ```
 as soon as possible to avoid possible kernel panic.
-You have successfuly gained root priviledges to the system.
+You have successfully gained root privileges to the system.

 ##### Kernel Panic Workaround
 Some machine exhibit kernel panic behavior when attempting the dirty copy-on-write exploit after modifying the `/etc/passwd`.
 There are currently two workarounds.